Welcome to the backend of kwai.¶

 only "up" migrations are provided.
 Create a backup of the database before running the migrations.
 Although dbmate can run "down" migrations, they are not used because these are hard to test and can generate more problems than they solve.

 kwai uses Redis for handling events.
 When an event is published, it will be put on a stream.
-Each module will have its own stream (for example: identity will have a stream kwai.identity).
+Each event will have its own stream.
 Make sure the settings for redis are set in the configuration file.

 A CLI program can be used to test and interrogate the system.
 See CLI for more information.